 - Stabilize melatonin production (the sleep hormone) because they regulate your endocrine system

-Summary: Reduce your stress and increase your relaxation after a few weeks of use.
+Summary: Reduce your mental stress and increase your relaxation after a few weeks of use.
 The result is you’ll fall asleep faster and have fewer waking episodes during your sleep.

 SUMMARY: They are good for your health according to many studies.
-Get a massage chair if you want to feel more relaxed, reduce your pain, and decrease the risk of illness.
+Get a massage chair if you want to feel more relaxed, reduce your chronic pain, and decrease the risk of illness.

 Do Massage Chairs Have Medical Benefits?